nkadel/ansiblerepo/README.md

 ansiblerepo
 ==========-

-Wrapper for SRPM building tools for ansible 6.x and ansible-core 2.13 using python3.9.
-CentOS 7 has ansible from before it was split ansible_collecitons, which is deliberately mislabeled as "ansible", and ansible-core.
+Wrapper for SRPM building tools for ansible 7.x and ansible-core 2.14 using python3.9.
+CentOS 7 has ansible from before it was split into ansible_collecitons, which is deliberately mislabeled as "ansible", and ansible-core.
 This provides an RPM based update path.